7 Documentary Film Subgenres You Must Know

 In reality films, there is a pre-determined situation created for a group of participants.
 The “reality” part of the show, is how the participants react to the setting, the challenges presented and each other, all while being filmed.

 There is a big debate, whether you can classify reality film as a form of documentary.
 On the one hand, the producers can take away whatever controversial footage they have and leave it out of the screens.
 This will alter the viewer’s perception of the project and people in it; therefore, it will not be a clear depiction of reality.
+On the other hand, it could be argued, that reality films reflect reality.
+After all, it is unscripted; viewers can see the actual behavior of the

 It is safe to say; there are many reality films that do qualify as documentaries.
 A good example would be Andy Warhol’s 1966 film Chelsea Girls, where he recorded his drugged-out conversations with other stars and artists.
-That was one of the early examples of reality films, and Andy Warhol has contributed a lot to this genre.

 7. Animated documentary